 Born in New South Wales, Australia, I moved to Perth, Western Australia where I raised my two children.
 I worked for ten years in the Western Australian Museum and during this time I travelled to Egypt and stayed in Cairo and Alexandria for an extended visit.
 I loved Egypt, its people and culture, and its history.

-In 2016 I gained a Certificate of Completion, in the University of Iowa’s International Writing Program on fiction writing, centered on female authorial voices and female literary characters.
+In 2016 I graduated from the University of Iowa’s International Writing Program on fiction writing, centered on female authorial voices and female literary characters.